'Never have to search for a family again.' Richmond-area families reflect on adopting teenagers

 “The average age of the kids we serve now is 14 years old and that is because people who want to adopt want babies.
 The need is for the older kids, because it’s challenging to find families who want older children,” Nadine Marsh-Carter, CEO of Children’s Home Society, said in an interview.

 Alston officially became part of the Matthews family in June 2019, after six stops in different foster homes.
+In 2018, 35% of all Virginia children in foster care had already lived in two home or more, according to the Annie E. Casey Foundation.
 The trio worked to build trust.
-Teens in Virginia's child welfare system live in four different foster homes on average, said Marsh-Carter.

 It took time.
 "It's just so important to take it slow," said Ruth Matthews.